-- 1) How well has the Offeror identified pertinent risks, issues, challenges, and potential problems related to this specific project/service? - 2) How well has the Offeror identified a clear and concise approach/methodology that can logically mitigate the risks? - 3) The Offeror's ability to provide verifiable documented results of mitigation strategies (the impacts of their mitigation approach).
+- 1) How well has the offeror identified pertinent risks, issues, challenges, and potential problems related to this specific project/service? - 2) How well has the offeror identified a clear and concise strategy that can logically mitigate the risks?

 SEC.
-5.07 VALUE OPPORTUNITY ASSESMENT
+5.06 VALUE-ADD ASSESSMENT

-The Value Opportunity Assessment will be evaluated against the questions set out below:
+The Value-Add Assessment will be evaluated against the questions set out below:

-- 1) How well has the Offeror identified pertinent ideas or opportunities that are specific to this project/service? - 2) The Offeror's ability to provide verifiable documented results of the ideas/opportunities (actual impacts of these ideas).
+1) How well has the offeror identified pertinent value-add ideas or opportunities that are specific to this project/service?